ihh/bracery/README.md

       - you can also pass args to user extensions e.g. `&~extension{arg1}{arg2}{arg3}`
          - `&~extension` is short for `&xcall{~extension}'
          - the 'apply' form of this is `&xapply{~extension}{arglist}`
+      - the implementation may optionally allow retrieval of the Bracery code behind an extension symbol, using the syntax `&xget{~extension}`, but this is not guaranteed
+         - specifically, extensions don't have to be implemented in Bracery themselves
+	 - for those that are, however, it's useful to be able to retrieve the code in order to do syntactic analysis of the underlying context-free grammar
+	 - the `&parse` function uses this feature
 - lists:
    - `&list{...}` or just `&{...}` creates an explicit nested list context, vs the default concatenation context
       - `&{}` is the empty list, equivalent to `&list{}`